 Currently there is limited evidence regarding the optimal dosage, including intensity, of therapeutic exercise needed for clinical benefits in people with knee and hip OA.
-While it appears that benefits can be derived from both lower and higher intensity therapeutic exercise [28,29], there does seem to be some suggestion that benefits may be larger when sufficient and appropriate doses of are undertaken [30].
-A meta-analysis by Moseng et al [14] showed that land-based supervised therapeutic exercise in patients with hip OA significantly reduced pain only when exercise doses met the American College of Sports Medicine (ACSM) general exercise recommendations for healthy adults for cardiorespiratory fitness, muscular strength, and flexibility (shown in Table 2) [23].
-In knee OA, a meta-analysis showed that exercise interventions following the ACSM criteria for strength training provided superior outcomes in knee extensor strength, but not in pain or disability [31].
-The study also concluded that an increase of less than 30% in knee extensor strength is unlikely to be clinically beneficial in terms of changes in pain and disability.
-Whilst dosages recommended in general exercise guidelines for healthy adults therefore appear appropriate for people with knee and hip OA [4], interim therapeutic exercise goals may also be useful, given that many barriers to achieving these dosages can exist among this patient group.
-For example, an interim target for aerobic exercise could be to obtain at least 45 minutes/week of moderate-vigorous exercise, as this dosage has been associated with maintaining or improving to a high level of physical function in individuals with knee OA [32].
-While walking 10,000 steps per/ day is commonly cited as a general fitness-related step goal [33], walking 6,000 steps/day has been found to be a preliminary step goal that protects against the development of functional limitation in knee OA [34], and could therefore be an additional useful interim target in people with knee and hip OA.
+While it appears that benefits can be derived from both lower and higher intensity therapeutic exercise [17] , there does seem to be some suggestion that benefits may be larger when sufficient and appropriate doses of are undertaken [.
+A meta-analysis by Moseng et al [18] showed that land-based supervised therapeutic exercise in patients with hip OA significantly reduced pain only when exercise doses met the American College of Sports Medicine (ACSM) general exercise recommendations for healthy adults for cardiorespiratory fitness, muscular strength, and flexibility (shown in Appendix 2 1) [11] .
+In knee OA, a meta-analysis showed that exercise interventions following the ACSM criteria for strength training (performed with an external load above 40% of 1 repetition maximum, in 2–4 sets of 8–12 repetitions, on at least 2-3 sessions per week [11,19]) provided superior outcomes in knee extensor strength, but not in pain or disability [19].
+Whilst dosages recommended in general exercise guidelines for healthy adults therefore appear appropriate for people with knee and hip OA [10] , interim therapeutic exercise goals may also be useful, given that many barriers to achieving these dosages can exist among this patient group.
+For example, an interim target for aerobic exercise could be to obtain at least 45 minutes/week of moderate-vigorous exercise, as this dosage has been associated with maintaining or improving to a high level of physical function in individuals with knee OA [20].
+While walking 10,000 steps per/ day is commonly cited as a general fitness-related step goal [21] , walking 6,000 steps/day has been found to be a preliminary step goal that protects against the development of functional limitation in knee OA [22] , and could therefore be an additional useful interim target in people with knee and hip OA.

 How should a therapeutic exercise program be progressed or modified?

-Whilst patient-specific baseline ability must be considered to identify achievable therapeutic exercise goals, ongoing monitoring throughout a therapeutic exercise program is also important.
-This allows the program to be progressed to ensure a sufficient exercise dose [14], appropriately modified for changes in symptoms or adverse events, and evaluated based on patient outcomes.
-Strengthening exercise requires serial testing of maximal muscle strength to progress the resistance applied (e.g. % of true or estimated 1 repetition-maximum) [23].
-An alternate approach for progression is to select the resistance that makes the last repetition in a set difficult to complete (e.g. 8 out of 10 difficulty, where 0=no effort and 10=hardest effort you can give) [23].
-Similarly, aerobic exercise should be progressed to achieve target heart rates (based on individual capacity) measured during exercise bouts [23].
-An alternate approach is the use of subjective reports of perceived exertion such as the Borg Rating of Perceived Exertion Scale [35].
-Therapeutic exercise frequency, duration and intensity should be progressed gradually over time, beginning first with duration, followed by frequency, and lastly intensity [36].
-Wearable devices such as accelerometers and pedometers or daily exercise logs may be used to monitor and advance therapeutic exercise programs [37].
+General exercise guidelines for healthy adults recommend that to achieve and maintain a sufficient dose, exercise frequency, duration and intensity should be progressed gradually over time, beginning first with duration, followed by frequency, and lastly intensity [23].
+Within RCTs of therapeutic exercise for people with knee and hip OA, information about how exercise programs are tailored and progressed is often lacking, making replication within clinical practice difficult [9].
+Strengthening exercise can be progressed via serial testing of maximal muscle strength to progress the resistance applied (e.g. % of true or estimated 1 repetition-maximum) [11].
+An alternate approach for progression is to select the resistance that makes the last repetition in a set difficult to complete (e.g. 8 out of 10 difficulty, where 0=no effort and 10=hardest effort you can give) [11] .
+Similarly, aerobic exercise can be progressed to achieve target heart rates (based on individual capacity) measured during exercise bouts [11].
+An alternate approach is the use of subjective reports of perceived exertion such as the Borg Rating of Perceived Exertion Scale [24].
+Wearable devices such as accelerometers and pedometers or daily exercise logs may also be used to monitor and advance therapeutic exercise programs [25] .